Understanding Strength Plateaus

 Strategy 2: Implement Periodization

 Linear progression works until it doesn't.
-When adding 5 lbs (2.5 kg) every session stops working, you need periodization—systematically varying volume, intensity, and exercise selection over time.
-Understanding progressive overload is essential for continued gains.
+When adding 5 lbs (2.5 kg) every session stops working, you need periodization — systematically varying volume, intensity, and exercise selection over time.

 Block Periodization